mtmanning93/Reach_reports/README.md

 ### Footer
 ----------
 The footer again is simple, providing extra navigation links, social links, a friendly safety message and the contact email address.
 The navigation links are corresponding to the links in the navbar (updating depending on the users role).
-The social links open in new tabs when clicked, all links highlight on hover.
+The social links open in new tabs when clicked, and all links highlight on hover.
 The footer collapses nicely on itself on smaller screens.

 <details>
 <summary>Footer Screenshots</summary>